-To understand how True Name programs work and how they might benefit you, first you have to understand a bit about how debit and credit cards work in the United States.
+To understand how True Name programs work and how they might benefit you, first you have to understand a bit about how debit and credit cards work in the U.S.

 Most cards are a partnership between two businesses: the credit card processing network (Visa, Mastercard, and American Express are the big ones), and the credit card issuer itself, usually a bank or credit union.
 To be able to use your chosen name, both companies need to have policies that allow you to do so.

 Even with a True Name card, it can still be a problem if a merchant demands to see your legal ID and it doesn't match your chosen name on your card.
 Your card issuer can resolve the issue if you request that the merchant contact the issuer via the number on the back of the card.
 But that can still be a hassle and open you up to possible discrimination.